 Although plans and certain documents can illustrate what a building should look like visually, an in-depth written explanation is needed to describe the construction process.
 Simply put, construction specifications are documents prepared ahead of construction to describe how building should be carried out by contractors and subcontractors.
 As its name implies, they are descriptions that go beyond what photos and videos can explain and require a high-level of detail.
 As a rule of thumb, specifications will usually never over-explain how to build.
 The vast majority of problems occur when specifications fail to provide enough information.
 Without the dedication and proper execution of these documents, issues will likely arise when the project is finally executed.

 To improve your construction specifications, and in turn, the success rate of your project, it starts with a firm understanding of what these documents are and how they are prepared.
-Below, we’ll discuss what specifications are in construction, why they’re important, what are the common types on projects and how to improve the process to increase overall project efficiency.
+Below, we’ll discuss what specifications are in construction, why they’re important, what are the common types of construction specifications on projects and how to improve the process to increase overall project efficiency.

 Construction specifications, also known, as specs, detail the work and workmanship needed to complete a construction project.
 And there’s no way to get around them.
 As required documents during the design phase, they’re part of a formal process.
 According to the Dictionary of Architecture & Construction a specification is, “a written document describing in detail the scope of work, materials to be used, methods of installation, and quality of workmanship for a parcel of work to be placed under contract; usually utilized in conjunction with working (contract) drawings in building construction.”